Head of Department, Vector Biology Department, LSTM

 Honorary Faculty Member, Malaria Programme, Wellcome Trust Sanger Institute

-Martin trained at Girton College, Cambridge University (MA) and the Liverpool School of Tropical Medicine (MSc, PhD).
-He was then awarded an American Society of Microbiology Fellowship and spent two years in the laboratory of Dr Tovi Lehmann at the Centers for Disease Control and Prevention (CDC) in Atlanta, USA (1999-2001).
-Martin re-joined the Department of Vector Biology in 2001.
+I trained at Girton College, Cambridge University and the Liverpool School of Tropical Medicine.
+I then spent two years in the laboratory of Dr Tovi Lehmann at the Centers for Disease Control and Prevention, Atlanta, on an American Society of Microbiology Fellowship.
+I re-joined the Department of Vector Biology in 2001.

-- A key partnership is with the Wellcome Trust Sanger Institute Malaria Programme, where I hold an Honorary Faculty position.
-Through this collaboration we leverage the power of next-generation sequencing technologies to address aspects of the biology of Anopheles gambiae that impact upon the sustainable control of malaria.
-This includes genome wide association studies to identify genetic loci associated with insecticide resistance and population genetic studies to describe population sub-structuring.
+1. Professor Dominic Kwiatkowski at the Wellcome Sanger Institute, through this collaboration we leverage the power of next-generation sequencing technologies to address aspects of the biology of Anopheles gambiae that impact upon the sustainable control of malaria.

 Past PhD students

-2015 Fabricio Martins Faculty Member Universidade Estadual da Paraíba (Funding Brazilian Government)
+2015 Fabricio Martins, Faculty Member Universidade Estadual da Paraíba